Fluoride and Neurobehavioral Disorder

 The National Toxicology Program recently published a systematic review of studies testing the impact of fluoride in drinking water and diet on neurobehavioral function in mice or rats.3 Their conclusion was that there is a low-to-moderate level of evidence that suggests a potential adverse effect on learning and memory at fluoride concentrations higher than 0.7ppm.3 However, they acknowledged that the relevance of the doses of fluoride exposures as well as the measurements of memory and learning used in the available laboratory studies and thus the findings to humans are largely unknown, especially as many of those studies were determined to be at high risk of bias.

 Available human epidemiological studies almost entirely focus on global IQ, a measure based on tests that is correlated with important indicators of human cognitive ability such as knowledge retention, abstract reasoning, and visual-spatial processing.
-These studies are of cross-sectional design and are conducted in fluoride-endemic countries, such as China.
-Many of these studies are originally written in non-English languages and did not address critical biases or report important methodological details, and thus are largely of unknown or limited quality.4 In 2012, Choi and her colleagues conducted a systematic review and meta-analysis of 27 of these studies and reported the weighted-pooled-standardized mean difference of -0.45, which showed a faintly lower IQ in the high-fluoride group relative to the reference/lower-fluoride group.5 While the direction of the association seems to be consistent across in-vitro, animal, and human observational studies, small IQ reduction such as this synthesized from pooled cross-sectional studies with deficiencies and methodological limitations should be interpreted with caution.
+In 2012, Choi and her colleagues conducted a systematic review and meta-analysis of 27 of studies conducted in fluoride-endemic counties such as China and reported the weighted-pooled-standardized mean difference of -0.45, which showed a faintly lower IQ in the high-fluoride group relative to the reference/lower-fluoride group.5 These studies included in the meta-analysis are of cross-sectional design, originally written in non-English languages, used various measures of fluoride exposure and IQ outcome, and did not address critical biases or report important methodological details thus largely are of unknown or limited quality.4

-Broadbent et al. conducted a prospective cohort study in New Zealand where natural levels of fluoride in drinking water are generally less than 0.2 mg/L and fluoride levels in areas with community water fluoridation are adjusted upward to 0.7-1.0 mg/L.6 The cohort of 1037 children born between April 1, 1972 and March 31, 1973 (91% of eligible birth cohorts) was constituted at age 3 years as part of the Dunedin Multidisciplinary Health and Development Study and followed longitudinally.6 Fluoride exposures from drinking water, the use of tablets or toothpaste were not associated with IQ scores measured at 7-13 years and at age 38 years after controlling for confounders such as sex, socioeconomic status in childhood, low birth weight, breastfeeding, and educational achievement (controlled only for adult IQ).6 Despite limitations (i.e. the total exposure to fluoride at the individual level was unknown) this study offers evidence of better quality and relevance to the US population than any other studies in the peer-reviewed literature .
+Broadbent et al. (2015) conducted a prospective cohort study in New Zealand where natural levels of fluoride in drinking water are generally less than 0.2 mg/L and fluoride levels in areas with community water fluoridation are adjusted upward to 0.7-1.0 mg/L.6 The cohort of 1037 children born between April 1, 1972 and March 31, 1973 (91% of eligible birth cohorts) was constituted at age 3 years as part of the Dunedin Multidisciplinary Health and Development Study and followed longitudinally.6 Fluoride exposures from drinking water, the use of tablets or toothpaste were not associated with IQ scores measured at 7-13 years and at age 38 years after controlling for confounders such as sex, socioeconomic status in childhood, low birth weight, breastfeeding, and educational achievement (controlled only for adult IQ).6

-Malin and Till reported that state-level prevalence of ADHD, a common neurobehavioral disorder in children, was greater in states with a greater proportion of the population receiving fluoridated water from public water supplies based on 51 observations.9 While the authors argued that the finding warrants further study, the recommendation is weak, since their study failed to adjust for important confounders such as smoking, low birth weight, gender and is at high-risk of suffering from a source of bias known as ecological fallacy.
+In 2015, Malin and Till reported that state-level prevalence of ADHD, a common neurobehavioral disorder in children, was greater in states with a greater proportion of the population receiving fluoridated water from public water supplies based on 51 observations.13 This study failed to adjust for important confounders such as smoking, low birth weight, gender and is at high-risk of suffering from a source of bias known as ecological fallacy.
 That is, the individuals with ADHD in this study may not have been exposed to fluoridated water.
+Barberio and colleagues of Canadian study analyzed the subset of data to examine whether reported diagnosis of ADHD is associated with any measure of fluoride exposure.11 They found that those with higher creatinine-adjusted urinary fluoride had lower odds of reporting ADD (p=0.003), however this association was reduced to non-significant (p=0.107) in the adjusted model for potential confounders such as age, gender, household income and education.11 Aggeborn and Öhman found zero effects of fluoride on the probability of being prescribed medications for ADHD, depression or psychoses among Swedish population.9

 The following section summarizes the findings and recommendations from the frequently referenced systematic reviews on this topic.